How to Import Data via REST API into Magento 2

 Response

-Now, let’s try to request the information about related resources from the “Links” sections called “links”.
+Now, let’s try to request information about related resources from the “Links” sections called “links”.
 Below, you can see a request for “/user” with the corresponding response:

 Request